RJSMART-11/Week-1-Homework/Homework_Assignment.md

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
 What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

-Both business seeking finance and also lenders seeking customers.
+Both businesses seeking finance and also lenders seeking customers.
 Also they sell their lending platform to finance brokers' to use.
+In 3 to august 2021 10 billion dollars in lending to small businesses in Australia.
+This company has the has partnerships with the most amount of lenders in Australia making it the biggest business loan marketplace in Australia.
+Thus giving them an competitive advantage over companies doing the same thing.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)